-The English major for students interested in elementary or secondary education consists of a core of required literature and writing courses, and a variety of English electives that complete the 36 required credit hours.
-For secondary teaching, you must combine this major with a certifiable minor.
+The English major for students interested in secondary education consists of a core of required literature and writing courses, and a variety of English electives that complete the 36 required credit hours.
+You must combine this major with a certifiable minor.

-The Bachelor of Arts with a major in language arts is designed for those students interested in elementary teaching (39 required credit hours).
-This is a group major in which you have a core of literature and writing courses, and then choose from many courses in English and humanities.
+The Bachelor of Arts with a major in Language Arts is designed for those students interested in elementary teaching (39 required credit hours).
+This is a group major in which you have a core of literature and writing courses, and then choose from many courses in English and other courses as noted in the Language Arts section.